 Capri is one of those places you hear about a lot and for some reason, I had never imagined that one day I'd eventually make it over.
 Although it is completely overrun with tourists, being in Capri was a fairly surreal feeling it is a truly stunning place to visit.
 See above.
 Boom.
 I have since been back a third time and had the opportunity to explore more of the island...Read more

 Pompeii is one of the most important archaeological sites and tourist attractions in Italy, and today it has UNESCO World Heritage Site status as a result of the state of their preservation and the "complete and vivid picture of society and daily life at a specific moment in the past that is without parallel anywhere in the world."
-The story of Pompeii and Vesuvius is one that gets told to children...Read more
+The story of Pompeii and Vesuvius is one that gets told...Read more

 Burano, located in the Italian region of Veneto, is famous for rows upon rows of brightly multicoloured houses that line its canals and streets.
 The popular and romanticized story behind the rainbow spread of houses is that the neon colours helped fishermen find their way back home to their families in the fog; in reality, the system dates back to when the island was undergoing massive development.
 If someone wanted to...Read more